 Cover tends not to be provided if you are travelling for the specific purpose of receiving treatment or getting medical advice, but do check your policy wording for all the specifics.

 European Cover: When you take out a policy, you’ll be asked where in the world you are travelling to.
 European cover is pretty self-explanatory – it offers cover when travelling to a European country.
 Make sure that if you are travelling outside of Europe, you do state this when taking out a policy otherwise all cover will be void.

-The countries listed under Alpha’s European cover are:
+The countries listed under Alpha’s Europe excluding Spain cover are:

-Albania, Andorra, Austria, Azores, Balearic Islands, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Canary Islands, Channel Islands, Croatia, Cyprus, Czech Republic, Denmark, Egypt, England, Estonia, Finland, Former Yugoslav Republic of Macedonia, France, Germany, Gibraltar, Greece, Greek Islands, Hungary, Iceland, Ireland, Isle of Man, Italy, Kosovo, Latvia, Liechtenstein, Lithuania, Luxembourg, Madeira, Malta, Moldova, Monaco, Montenegro, Morocco, Netherlands, Northern Ireland, Norway, Poland, Portugal, Romania, Russia west of the Ural mountains, San Marino, Scotland, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Tunisia, Turkey, Ukraine, Wales and Vatican City State
+Albania, Austria, Azores, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Corfu, Corsia, Crete, Croatia, Cruise Baltic, Cruise European, Cruise Med, Czech Republic, Denmark, Eire, Estonia, Faro Islands, Finland, France, Germany, Gibraltar, Greece, Guernsey, Holland, Hungary, Iceland, Ireland, Isle of Man, Italy, Jersey, Kos (Greek Island), Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Madeira, Moldavia, Moldova, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Republic of Ireland, Rhodes, Romania, Russia west of the Ural mountains, San Marino, Sardinia, Serbia, Sark, Scilly Isles, Serbia, Slovakia, Slovenia, Svalbard and Jan Mayen Islands, Sweden, Switzerland, Ukraine, Vatican City and Yugoslavia (former).

 Excess: Your excess is the amount that you agree to pay should you need to submit a claim.